cmkarlsson/lfe-rosetta/README.rst

     Simply check for palindrom

 echo-server
-    Working - Translation from erlang implementation
+    Translation from erlang implementation

 old-lady-swallowed-a-flay
-    Working - but I'm not completely happy
+    Working - can be improved

+nth
+    Can perhaps be simplified

 Usage
 =====